hm-lang/core/proposals/README.md

 doSomething(~x, namedNew: ~y): oneOf[new[x], new[y]]
     # if random(dbl) < 0.5 $(x) else $(namedNew)

-someType := doSomething(int, namedNew: dbl) # int or dbl with 50-50 probability
+someType: doSomething(int, namedNew: dbl) # int or dbl with 50-50 probability
 ```

 Note you could also return `new[oneOf[x, y]]` in the above example,